raspberrypilearning/scratch-3-phrasebook/en/step_8.md

 Include the phrase "How much does it cost?" and use some coins as your sprite costume.

-This costume can also be found in the project resources.
+This image of coins can also be found in this project's resources.

 ![Coins sprite](images/coinsSmall.png)

-What other phrases might you need if you are going to a country that speaks a different language?
+What other phrases do you think you would need in a country where people speak a different language?
 --- /challenge ---